 Intentional Creativity simply needs to be experienced to receive the full catalytic value of the revelations of Self that come forward when you commit marker to receiving surface.

 One needs to become willing to Trust that the Muse Within, knows.

 One is invited to open to the possibility that One’s hand WILL be able to make the marks that convey the depths of One’s Soul.

-Anything that Maestra Shiloh Sophia signs her name on is epic to me." ~ Dewi Maile Lim, Color of Woman Graduate
+Anything that Musea Curator Shiloh Sophia signs her name on is epic to me." ~ Dewi Maile Lim, Color of Woman Graduate

 Color of Woman is an invitation to curate your own consciousness and invite others to join you.
 We ask, what are you here to cause and create?
 If you feel called to journey on a quest towards revealing your soul work in the world...consider joining us for this year's Color of Woman.
 Learn about the curriculum here.

 We believe we are one of the largest and well-established art movements on the planet.
-There are currently 360 Intentional Creativity Teachers worldwide.
 We have both a virtual and physical location for our Musea Museum and Classroom.

 The reach of our work is far beyond our knowing and we believe will be carried into the millennia with teachers, both present and future.
-They will bring Intentional Creativity into their homes, schools, wellness and mental health centers, and prison systems.
-Our methodology can be used any place awakening consciousness through creativity is possible to lift up others and bring healing to our planet.
+They will bring Intentional Creativity into their homes, schools, wellness and mental health centers, prison systems, and online.
+Our methodology can be used any place awakening consciousness through creativity is possible to uplift others and bring healing to our planet.

 Sonoma California as pictured from the left, Shiloh Sophia, Janet Bollow Alleyn, Janet Seaforth, Bridget McBride, Sue Sellars, Lenore Thomas Straus, Caron McCloud, Karen Peterson, JJ Wilson, Front: Sonia Peterson